 Your type of cancer can affect how likely it is that you will have digestive problems.
 Symptoms of the cancer or the side effects of treatment may sometimes make it difficult to eat - these include

 The links above take you to pages about each of these effects.
-Below is information about other effects that can make it difficult to eat.

 Doctors call loss of appetite 'anorexia'.
 This is very different to the psychiatric condition 'anorexia nervosa' - it's not the same thing at all.